chandupathapati/dictionary/README.md

 # Running Dictionary Console Application

 #### Running the delivered executable jar
-Add executable jar for convenience.
+Added executable jar for convenience.
 You can run the dictionary.jar available in application folder in project root directory.

 Before running the jar make sure java home is set in your environment.
 Please verify helpful links at the bottom for more information about setting JAVA_HOME.

 ```
+change to application directory from your project root directory

+cd ./application

+Run below command:

 java -jar dictionary.jar
 ```
 ![DictionaryExecutableJar](./documentation/images/DictionaryExecutableJar.JPG)